andrew-w-ross/test-react-hooks/docs/api/classes/alreadysuspendederror.md

 # Class: AlreadySuspendedError

 Thrown if a hook is already in a suspended state.
-Probally means that you'll need to wait for the suspension to complete.
+Probably means that you'll need to wait for the suspension to complete.

 ## Hierarchy